NH-Python/pymc3/README.md

 ### Running the Jupyter Notebooks

-Running the Jupyter Notebooks, which contain Python code, requires a Jupyter Notebook server and PyMC3, Arviz, RISE and their dependencies.
+Running the Jupyter Notebooks, which contain Python code, or creating your own, requires a Jupyter Notebook server and PyMC3, Arviz, RISE and their dependencies.
 It can be tricky getting everything to work (version mismatches are a typical problem).
 It is suggested that starting with a clean Python installation with only the necessary dependencies works best as it minimizes opportunities for conflicting version numbers among the dependencies.

 #### Default installation